Contribute

 tox.
 You will typically install this

-using your platform packages e.g. dnf install python3-tox
+using your platform packages e.g. dnf install python3-tox.
+You can also

-using your platform packages e.g. dnf install python3-pip
+install pip using your platform packages e.g. dnf install python3-pip).

 We use a special linux-system-roles tox plugin called tox-lsr which provides all of the linters, unit test runners, qemu/kvm test runners, etc. See the README.md for information about how to install and use this plugin.